SIE practice questionmediumDiscount Rate

 Why A — The Federal Reserve lends to member banks through the discount window

 The discount rate is the rate the Federal Reserve charges member banks for short-term borrowing directly from the Fed's discount window.
-It is typically set above the federal funds rate to encourage banks to borrow from each other first.
-Choice A describes the federal funds rate.
-The discount rate is one of the Fed's monetary policy tools — raising it makes it more expensive for banks to borrow, tightening the money supply.
+The federal funds rate is the overnight rate banks charge each other, and raising the discount rate makes Fed borrowing more expensive.

 Turn it into reps